-LeighFisher (the "Airport Consultant") has prepared its report dated August 12, 2019 (the "Report of the Airport Consultant") in connection with the issuance of the Series 2019 Bonds, which report is attached hereto as "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT."
-The Report of the Airport Consultant provides, among other things, a summary of the funding plan for the Capital Plan to 2023, analyses of historical airline service and passenger traffic, analyses of historical Airport revenues and expenses, and financial forecasts demonstrating the sufficiency of Net General Revenues and PFC Revenues, as applicable, to pay the Debt Service Requirements of the Outstanding Senior Lien General Revenue Bonds, the Outstanding Hybrid PFC Bonds, the Series 2019 Bonds and the Proposed 2020-2022 Bonds, while meeting the debt service coverage requirements of the rate covenant under the Bond Ordinance.
+In connection with the recent issuance of the hereinafter defined Series 2019A Bonds, Series 2019B Bonds, Series 2019D Hybrid PFC Bonds, and Series 2019C Hybrid PFC Bonds (collectively, the "Series 2019 New Money Bonds"), LeighFisher (the "Airport Consultant") prepared its report dated August 14, 2019 (the "Report of the Airport Consultant"), which report is attached hereto as "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT."
+The Report of the Airport Consultant provides, among other things, a summary of the funding plan for the Capital Plan to 2023, analyses of historical airline service and passenger traffic, analyses of historical Airport revenues and expenses, and financial forecasts demonstrating the sufficiency of Net General Revenues and PFC Revenues, as applicable, to pay the Debt Service Requirements of the Outstanding Senior Lien General Revenue Bonds, the Outstanding Hybrid PFC Bonds, and the Proposed 2020-2022 Bonds, while meeting the debt service coverage requirements of the rate covenant under the Bond Ordinance.
+However, the Report of the Airport Consultant has not been updated for events or transactions occurring after its date and estimates of debt service presented therein do not take into account the actual debt service requirements of the Series 2019 New Money Bonds, estimated debt service savings to be achieved by the issuance of the Series 2019 Refunding Bonds, or associated changes in estimated cost-recovery revenues.
 For additional information on historical and forecast Revenues of the Airport, see "REPORT OF THE AIRPORT CONSULTANT AND RATE COVENANT FORECAST" herein and "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT" attached hereto.